Walden Growing Even More “Help for Today Hope for Tomorrow”

 Since Pyramid Healthcare’s acquisition of Walden Sierra in October of 2018, Pyramid Walden (doing business still as Walden) has been hard at work bringing even more “help for today hope for tomorrow” to Southern Maryland.
 “In the midst of the ongoing opioid addiction health crisis throughout the state, we are pleased to report expanded access to Walden’s continuum of care in Southern Maryland, particularly within our residential treatment programs,” said Kathleen O’Brien, Chief Development Officer of Walden and CEO of Walden Sierra.
 “We are also responding to opportunities to replicate thoughtfully our unique brand of service delivery in other communities who are seeking a similar service continuum around the state.”

 Several key steps have taken place to enhance Walden’s ability to serve those most in need.
-Walden has increased the number of beds available in the Anchor/Charlotte Hall inpatient treatment facility by almost 20%.
+Walden has increased the number of beds available in the Charlotte Hall/Charlotte Hall inpatient treatment facility by almost 20%.
 An enhanced access/admissions team approach, complete with transportation to and from the inpatient treatment levels of care, has opened the doors for more rapid access, often same day, to treatment for those with the most severe symptoms of substance use disorder.
 In addition, Walden has initiated an expansion of programming at its transitional treatment campus in California, Maryland.
 “Walden has always sought to build programming responsively around community need, and this expansion is another example of our dedication to helping our clients stabilize their recovery,” explains Betsy Lenhart-Cooksey, Clinical Services Director.

 In the meantime, Walden’s outpatient treatment and recovery support services continue to deliver a number of options for community-based behavioral healthcare.
 Outpatient sites in Lexington Park, Charlotte Hall and Waldorf provide substance use disorder outpatient and intensive outpatient options along with mental health and medication assisted treatment for those with substance use concerns.
 The Beacon of Hope Recovery Community Center and The Cove/DFZ adolescent clubhouse both continue to deliver a range of individual and group services related to supporting the process of healthy change.